TheLaughingMan4/GTA-V-PV-Sale-Tracker/README.md

 I always recommend scanning APK files for viruses, even mine.
 VirusTotal is a great place to do this.

 VirusTotal results for GTA V PV Sale Tracker v1.0 can be found here: https://www.virustotal.com/#/file/05cc0ca4603fa35c91a5b1a6591164bc823f3bc89ec228b4236c0dc920a2c708/detection

+# TODO:

+Make "Manage Sold" section look... better.
+Add tracking of sale price to track how much made from vehicle sales

+# In progress:
+App check for app updates and notifies user Notifications when okay to sell again based on provided limits